noahred16/mental-health-sentiment-analysis/README.md

 - The demo script loads existing weights if available
 - Delete checkpoint files to retrain models from scratch
 - Training generates evaluation metrics in `metrics/` folder
+- The RoBERTa model file is too large to upload, please train it locally using the provided script (`python -m methods.RoBERTa`)